 A multi-instrumentalist, Van Egmond also plays Appalachian dulcimer, guitar, and limberjack — a small wooden puppet that taps out a dancing rhythm on a paddle board.
 He has 9 recordings to his credit with Yankee Notions, Swallowtail and other performing artists.
 He has received two Professional Development grants from the Massachusetts Cultural Council to attend hammered dulcimer workshops at the Upper Potomac Dulcimer Festival in West Virginia and Meadowlark Music Camp in Maine.
 The New England Foundation for the Arts has selected Van Egmond for its New England States Touring Program.

-See Tim demonstrate dulcimer playing techniques at Expert Village (www.expertvillage.com).
+Watch Tim explain and demonstrate basic dulcimer playing techniques with the jig “Atholl Highlanders.”
 Click Here

 “Thank you for being part of Nutmeg again, and for helping us create magic for everybody.
 And special thanks for your concert piece, which truly exemplified Americana.”